 Oh man, and what about bread?
 I can see people freaking out right now.

-In todays article I’m going to show you why the “idea” of cleaning eating is great.
+In today’s article, I’m going to show you why the “idea” of clean eating is great.
 But also why simply eating clean won’t solve your problems.
 We’ll talk about how to define clean eating for yourself, and what to focus on instead for sustainable weight management.

 An important note.

-The majority of people that read this blog are interested in losing fat, building muscle, and keeping weight off long term.
-We’ll be looking at clean eating through that lense.
+The majority of people that read this blog are interested in losing fat, building muscle, and keeping weight off long-term.
+We’ll be looking at clean eating through that lens.

 What do you want from clean eating?
 What problem are you hoping it will solve?